Knock Off (song): Music video

-The official music video for "Knock Off" was directed by Travis Nesbitt.
+The official music video for "Knock Off" was directed by Travis Nesbitt and was primarily filmed in Camrose, Alberta.
 It premiered on Countrytown in Australia on August 16, 2022.
 Moskaluke stated that she "wanted to stray from the direct lyrical narrative of the song for this video", adding that she found it "important to highlight the message that you are one of a kind, and completely irreplaceable".